skedgo/fastgo-react-native/blog/blog.md

 ### Extracting trip detailed information

-In order to be able to display the trip to the user, we will show how to construct from a `routing.json` response a trip with all the required information.
-We are going to do so to explain further the format of the response, and also for sake of simplicity of our example.
+In order to be able to display the trip to the user, we will show how to construct a trip from a `routing.json` response with all the required information.
+We are going to do so to explain the format of the response further, and also for sake of simplicity of our example.
 First, we will iterate over all the trips to find the selected one, identified by its `updateURL`, since we know it will be unique for all the trips and it will also be needed later on.
 Once we have it, we will iterate over all the segments, and use the segment template hash code to find the corresponding segment template in the list of shared templates and copy all the field-value pairs to our trip segment.

 ```javascript